About lucid dreaming

 - Shadow integration, including your Golden Shadow

-- Healing trauma
+- Healing trauma and blocked emotions

 - Mindfulness practice